Maha will create 30,000 housing stock in 2 years: Awhad

 The government is contemplating to bring a bill on this issue, he added.
 "If this is done, five lakh affordable houses can be constructed in five years," he said.

-Speaking on the Slum Rehabilitation Authority (SRA), he said submission of proposal to final approval will be done in a span of 90 days through a single window system.
-Speaking during the debate, BJP's Parag Alvani said 600 out of 1600 SRA project were facing problems and demanded the setting up of complaint resolution committees at the divisional level.
+Speaking on the Slum Rehabilitation Authority (SRA), he said submission of proposal to final approval will be done in a span of 90 days through a single window system..

-He said the MVA government was promising 500 square feet homes to slum dwellers under the SRA but chaos at the local level was hurting development.
-Due to delay in SRA schemes, developers have stopped paying rent to slum dwellers, because of which several of them are on the streets, he said.

-Alvani said the main reason for slowdown in the construction sector was steep hike in premium and increase in construction cost, and this is recovered by the developer from the buyer..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)